 Bare birch branches and a frost covered leaf reflect the long season of Wintering approaching.
 Gently the landscape reminds us of how deeply every living thing in the end, belongs intimately with the rich darkness of the earth.

 I’m loving Clark Strand‘s book, Waking Up to the Dark: The Dark Madonna’s Gospel for an Age of Extinction and Collapse, a book about being open to the darkness, the original dark womb from which all life emerges.
-Contrary to our current over-emphasis on the life-giving gift of light, Strand convincingly suggests that darkness offers a potential for spiritual enrichment if we choose to harness it, fearlessly welcome it, and recognize how it connects us to the mystery of Deep Dark Time.
+Contrary to our current over-emphasis on the life-giving gift of light and the endless striving to celebrate gains and wins, Strand convincingly suggests that darkness and loss offers a potential for spiritual enrichment if we choose to harness it, fearlessly welcome it, and recognize how it connects us to the mystery of Deep Dark Time.
 He says, “We come from the dark, and we return to the dark.
 We are not merely in it, but of it.
 The darkness does our thinking when we let it, and it is the darkness in which we move” (22).

 Over the past week, I have been in hospital next my father, a stroke survivor, as he goes through surgery to remove fluid from his brain which is affecting his cognitive capacities.
 He is in his winter season and I am overcome with emotion because he can no longer retrieve many words, does not understand everything that is happening around him.
 On the surface it seems that he is in cognitive decline, but remembering the wisdom of Strand’s book, perhaps my father is slowly accessing a depth of awareness only offered by those who are beginning their rite-of-passage into another world.
 When asked what the date is he says it’s 1903 and this only confirms how he is already slipping into the mystery of the non-linear, all encompassing Deep Dark Time. . .

-The season of winter offers us so many gifts.
-Along with its reminder of nature’s need to rest, slow down, turn inwards and hibernate it also gifts us with the inevitable cycle of death that all living beings share.
-Many folktales that center around death and wintering offer us alternative ways to think about this season of life that provide a more expansive, wholistic, nurturing framework through which we can make sense of what might otherwise be a deeply unsettling and terrifying time.
+The season of winter offers us so many gifts not the least of which is that the season of dying is not about separation but belongs to us too.
+Many folktales that center around death and wintering offer us alternative ways to think about this season of life that provide a more expansive, wholistic, nuanced and nurturing framework through which we can make sense of and find comfort it what might otherwise be a deeply unsettling and terrifying time.

 The Linnunraata is one such folktale, a folk-astronomy story told by the Finno-Urgic peoples from the landscape we now know as Finland and Estonia.
 The Linnunraata is the word for Milky Way, but linnun also means “birds”, and rata means “track”, referring to the Milky Way as the migratory path taken by birds towards their wintering grounds in Lintukoto, the home of the birds.
 These birds, sometimes in the form of geese, arctic loons, or white swans, are understood to be soul birds, or soul protectors, known as Sielulintu, who bring a human's soul to the body at the moment of birth, and carry the soul away at the moment of death.
 I love the way this folktale offers us a framework to think about our mortality and what happens after death within the context of our intimate belonging to a seasonal bird migration that we can witness coming and going every year.
 The story suggests humanity is carried and mothered by birds at these pivotal times in our lives, and what a beautiful way to understand our place in the universe: not as masters, controllers, conquerers of the planet, but in the position of being nurtured by and cradled in the feathered wings of a bird.
 It is a heartwarming story that weaves us back into kinship with the flock.